jamesaduncan/osom.guide/src/executive.md

 and governance to the service network by holding service managers accountable for their services, through a number of tools and methods.

-This article provides a terms of reference for the individual or team performing the role of the executive in OSOM.
+This article provides terms of reference for the individual or team performing the role of the executive in OSOM.

 ## The executive